 The rejected NSSAI for the current PLMN or SNPN is applicable for the whole registered PLMN or SNPN.
 The AMF shall only send a rejected NSSAI for the current PLMN when the registration area consists of TAIs that only belong to the registered PLMN.
 If the UE receives a rejected NSSAI for the current PLMN, and the registration area also contains TAIs belonging to different PLMNs, the UE shall treat the received rejected NSSAI for the current PLMN as applicable to the whole registered PLMN.

 The rejected NSSAI for the failed or revoked NSSAA includes one or more S-NSSAIs that have failed the network slice-specific authentication and authorization or for which the authorization have been revoked, and are applicable for the whole registered PLMN or SNPN.

+The rejected NSSAI for the maximum number of UEs reached is applicable for the whole registered PLMN or SNPN.
+The AMF shall send a rejected NSSAI for the maximum number of UEs reached, when one or more S-NSSAIs are indicated that the maximum number of UEs has been reached.
+The UE removes an S-NSSAI from the rejected NSSAI for the maximum number of UEs reached if the back-off timer associated with the S-NSSAI, if it has been started upon reception of the rejected NSSAI for the maximum number of UEs reached, expires.

 NOTE 1: Based on local policies, the UE can remove an S-NSSAI from the rejected NSSAI for the failed or revoked NSSAA when the UE wants to register to the slice identified by this S-NSSAI.